JackIceHammer1/CTF-Pool/README.md

 # CTF-Pool
-A collection of various CTF style challenges developed for LBC2.
+A collection of various CTF style challenges.